 Substance use disorders rarely, if ever, have a single cause.
 There are often many elements and contributors behind why one person may be more vulnerable to addiction than another.
 These factors also explain why they might be driven to start using drugs or alcohol until they become dependent on them, including family history, mental health issues, genetic predispositions, and past trauma.

 Post-traumatic stress disorder (PTSD) is defined as protracted symptoms associated with a traumatic situation or experience.
-An estimated eight million adults age 18 and older in the United States currently suffer from PTSD and are between two and four times more likely to struggle with substance abuse than those without PTSD.
+An estimated 8 million adults age 18 and older in the United States have PTSD and are between two and four times more likely to struggle with substance abuse than those without PTSD.
 In fact, more than 50 percent of those who seek treatment for a substance abuse disorder meet the criteria for PTSD.

-To properly understand the link between PTSD and addiction, one needs to understand PTSD and how it affects those afflicted with it.
+To properly understand the link between PTSD and addiction, one needs to understand PTSD and how it affects those who have it.
 While PTSD is often discussed in the context of military veterans, PTSD can also be caused by living through or witnessing traumatic events such as:

 - Natural disasters (earthquakes, hurricanes, etc.)

 - Physical, emotional, or sexual abuse